 While in London, doing concerts and lecture- demonstrations on Flamenco in particular, I was invited to present a master class/lecture-demo for the Imperial Society of Dancing Teachers in London.
 It was held at Victoria Halls, London.
 This was undoubtedly a prestigious assignment and it was received enthusiastically.
 This occurred in 1961 during the two years I spent in England.
 When I did two concerts in Liverpool presented by the English Speaking Union I was asked to do a master class in a local dance school while in that city.

-I was also approached by a Dance teacher who attended the event in London, and had an Academy of Dance in Philadelphia and she contracted me to do a master class at her school in 1962.
+I was also approached by a Dance teacher who attended the event in London, and had an Academy of Dance in Philadelphia.
+When I returned to New York she contracted me to do a master class at her school in 1962.

 As time went on, and I did have a period of teaching privately in Los Angeles during the years 1970 to 1993, I conducted a master class at UC Irvine around 1990.
 These classes usually featured extensive verbal explanations.